You're about to go to Eventbrite. Ok?

 Experience is not obligatory to applying, but it will give you an edge as this will show us your level of intent and interest in becoming a sport rehabilitator.

-If you live in the UK, and undertake a placement, some placements require a Disclosure and Barring Service (DBS) check, we will guide you through this process if required.
-To gain a place on the course some applicants may be requested to attend an interview which may take place in person or remotely via TEAMS, you will be contacted beforehand to confirm.
+If you live in the UK, and undertake a placement, we’ll need a satisfactory Disclosure and Barring Service (Enhanced DBS) check.
+We will guide you through this process if required.
+To gain a place on the course some applicants may be requested to attend an interview which may take place in person or remotely via Teams, you will be contacted beforehand to confirm.

 International Students